Ticket for A Video Circus 25th July 1981

 Another Setlist:

-Bedge sent us this one saying "The set list probably came from when they came to London and we all stayed in the Priority Hotel in Queensgate (at the time of the Hope and Anchor and marquees gigs)".
+Bedge sent us this one saying "The set list probably came from when they came to London and we all stayed in the Priority Hotel in Queensgate (at the time of the Hope and Anchor and Marquees gigs)".

 Promo sheet: